paddysplace/paddysblog-v3/_drafts/running-and-depression.md

 [Top Running Blogs: A Comprehensive List of Who’s Sharing Great Content](https://www.runtothefinish.com/top-running-blogs/)

+***

 ### So Now What?

 This was going to be the one.
 The blog post where I'll do a ton of research.
 Write a ten thousand word essay on the benefits of running and accelerate my blog into the stratosphere.

 The trouble is.
 I've burnt out already.
-I started off fairly well in the opening few lines.
+I started fairly well in the opening few lines.
 Full of enthusiasm.
 My brain bursting with ideas.
 But then.

 The trouble with mental health is that the highs can feel wonderful.
 But the lows.